tuProlog/2p-kt/README.md

 * a module for logic unification representation, namely `unify`,

-* a module for in-memory indexing and storing logic theories, namely `theory`,
+* a module for in-memory indexing and storing logic theories, as well as other sorts of collections of logic clauses, namely `theory`,

 * a module providing ISO Prolog resolution of logic queries, namely `solve`, coming with two implementations (i.e. `solve-classic` and `solve-streams`),